 Students must advance to candidacy at least one year before defending their dissertations.
 In exceptional circumstances the Graduate Program Director may submit a written petition for a waiver of this requirement to the Dean of the Graduate School.
-The graduate school requires G5 students to register for 6 credits of which at least 3 must be for CSE 699, Dissertation Research.
-The remaining credits can come from either CSE 699 or other graduate Computer Science courses and seminars.
-Courses outside of the major require the approval of the dissertation advisor and Graduate Director.
+A G5 student would normally register for 9 credits of CSE 699, CSE 700 or CSE 701, as appropriate.
+It is possible to replace part of these 9 credits by a regular course.
+However, this requires prior approval of the Graduate Director.